The Best Time Saving Morning Routine Tips for Busy Moms

 4. Start dinner in the morning.

-Defrost, cut, chop, or put in Crock Pot.
+Defrost, cut, chop, or put in a Crock-Pot.
 I struggle with this one, but I am so happy when I do it.
 Get everything done so you only have to heat it up at dinner.

 5. Make lists and work on them as time permits.